 This is really my mantra for anything we go to!
 Arrive before the lights go on at 5:30pm so you get in ahead of most of the people in your timed session.
 I would suggest 5pm.
-Kids can run through the shark and see the first batch of sculptures inside the entrance before the sessions begin, and you’ll be first in line when 5:30pm strikes and the doors open.
+Kids can watch the light show on the entrance and see the first batch of sculptures inside the entrance before the sessions begin, and you’ll be first in line when 5:30pm strikes and the doors open.

 Follow the trail